ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/deploy.md

 ### Verifying the architecture.
 {: #verify-deployment}

+12. Create a Disaster Recovery Policy.
+For more information and detailed steps refer to [Apply Data policy to sample application](https://docs.redhat.com/en/documentation/red_hat_openshift_data_foundation/4.19/html-single/configuring_openshift_data_foundation_disaster_recovery_for_openshift_workloads/index#apply-drpolicy-to-sample-application_manage-rdr).

-13. Deploy a subscription based [sample application](https://docs.redhat.com/en/documentation/red_hat_openshift_data_foundation/4.16/html-single/configuring_openshift_data_foundation_disaster_recovery_for_openshift_workloads/index#creating-sample-subscription-based-application_manage-rdr) to test your cluster and underlying ODF storage system using persistent volume claims.
+13. Deploy a subscription based and enroll the sample application in the DR policy[sample application](https://docs.redhat.com/en/documentation/red_hat_openshift_data_foundation/4.16/html-single/configuring_openshift_data_foundation_disaster_recovery_for_openshift_workloads/index#creating-sample-subscription-based-application_manage-rdr) to test your cluster and underlying ODF storage system using persistent volume claims.

-    - This steps deploys the application in ***active-active*** mode by deploying and running BusyBox pods on both primary and secondary managed clusters.
+    - These steps deploy the application in ***active-passive*** mode by deploying and running BusyBox pods on both primary managed cluster.

     - While deplpying the application you will need to select the deployment path, choose either RBD or CepfFS.